YosefLab/Cassiopeia/README.md

 4. [Optional] To use fast versions of Neighbor-Joining and UPGMA, install [CCPhylo](https://bitbucket.org/genomicepidemiology/ccphylo/src/master/).
 Then copy the file `./data/ccphylo_config.ini` to your `./cassiopeia` directory, rename it `config.ini` and set the Path variable to point to your CCPhylo installation.

-5. Install Cassiopeia by first changing into the Cassiopeia directory and then `pip3 install .`.
+5. Install Cassiopeia by first changing into the Cassiopeia directory and then `pip3 install .` or `make install`.
 To install dev and docs requirements, you can run `pip3 install .[dev,docs]`.

 6. [Optional] To use tools built for the analysis of spatial lineage tracing datasets, you can install Cassiopeia with `pip install .[spatial]`.
 Please note that we recommend using Python >= 3.9 for these analyses as some features might not be available otherwise, due to package dependencies (especially 3D visualization).